johnmurphy/data-preparation/README.md

 ### Correlation Matrix:

 ````
-# Stage data for visual analysis and correlation matrix
+# Stage data for visual analysis and correlation matrix.
+See DataPreparation.R for how df_GA_ALL was created
 GA_corr <-   df_GA_ALL          %>%
   filter(year == 2015)          %>% # filter on 2015
   select(-c(X,source, year))    %>% # remove source and year columns; Add X if loading from csv